 Heading for home at about 15 to 17 knots and are keeping away from the land.
 There are two ships and a corvette.
 The corvette goes first, and the others follow in its wake.
 We were issued with a lifebelt of the blowup type, looks like a horse collar.
 They put on three light meals.

 There are plenty of books aboard and everyone who wants one has got one.

 Had a quiet day, we are catching up a bit on the world by reading different magazines etc and have a few discussions on progress.
 The sea is reasonably smooth and the boat rides well, a couple of small bits of land seen, but mostly just sea and we are getting sick of that.

 The boat has got plenty of landing barges as lifeboats and there is no doubts that they are a good idea.
-It has enough Ack Ack to give plane a headache and has radar installed.
-She is 10,000 tons and last December’s model, but we will be glad to get off it, as the tucker is not plentiful and the organization is not the best.
+It has enough Ack Ack to give planes a headache and has radar installed.
+She is 10,000 tons and last December’s model, but we will be glad to get off it, as the tucker is not plentiful and the organisation is not the best.

 There are over 200 ocean going ships in the harbour, and there are five or six fresh sunken ones since we were here before.
 From where we are the town looks about the same but the Yanks tell us that it is destroyed.